Published reading from different authors about the gifts of LGBQTI, their live experiences and the Catholic Church (different languages).

-Author: Working Group pf Catholic Gay Pastors, the Netherlands.
-English / Dutch : In this second letter, 11 year later after after Called to Blessing (1989), we give attention to a relatively new phenomenon: the liturgical celebration of homosexual and lesbian relationships, including the blessing of these within the community of the Church.
+Author: Working Group of Catholic Gay Pastors, the Netherlands.
+Dutch / English : In this second letter, 11 year later after after Called to Blessing (1989), we give attention to a relatively new phenomenon: the liturgical celebration of homosexual and lesbian relationships, including the blessing of these within the community of the Church.

 Sexual Diversity and Catholicism

 Author: Patricia Beattie.
 English : The Book focuses specifically on Roman Catholic magisterial teachings on sexual diversity.
 It also wrestles with explicitly Roman Catholic views of the relationship among various sources of moral wisdom (between Church teachings, the Bible, philosophy, science and experience) and how their interplay might contribute to the further development of Church teaching.